 - Study Plan (Form 4)

 - Must be from two separate recommenders.

-- The letters must be written by someone who can give in-depth assessment on the applicant’s abilities, including a high school teacher, principal, or academic advisor.
+- The letters must be written by someone who can give an in-depth assessment of the applicant’s abilities, including a high school teacher, principal, or academic advisor.

 - Completed Self Medical Assessment (Form 6)